microsoft/VSProjectSystem/doc/scenario/provide_custom_icons_for_the_project_or_item_type.md

 ##Tutorial
 In order to add custom icons to your project, you need to follow these steps:

+1. Add New Item
+  - **Visual Studio Next**: `Project Tree Properties Provider extension`
-1. Add New Item - `Project Tree Modifier extension`.
-This will add an [IProjectTreeModifier](../extensibility/IProjectTreeModifier.md) export to your project type that will replace the project icon with a JavaScript Icon
+  - **Visual Studio 2015**: `Project Tree Modifier extension`
+  - This will add an [IProjectTreePropertiesProvider](../extensibility/IProjectTreePropertiesProvider)/[IProjectTreeModifier](../extensibility/IProjectTreeModifier.md) export to your project type that will replace the project icon with a JavaScript Icon
-2. Add New Item - `Custom Icons`. (*Note that this is a new item template, before it becomes available follow the steps below that explain how to manually add an image manifest*.)
-This template does a few things
+2. Add New Item - `Custom Icons`.
+This template does a few things:
   - Generates a new .imagemanifest file, that defines one image with 2 sources:
     - .png file that will be used for 100 % dpi
     - .xaml file that will be used for everything else